 Its central location makes it convenient for getting around, and the property allows pets as a bonus.
 The onsite café and grill are a popular choice among guests, and the hotel’s bar also attracts plenty of visitors to mingle with.

-While summer is my favorite time to be in Toronto, there’s no shortage of fun things to do in the winter too.
+While summer is my favorite time to be in Toronto, there’s no shortage of fun things to do in Toronto in winter.
 Starting in November after the fall season, the city becomes alive with lights, events, and markets.

 Casa Loma is an iconic Toronto landmark, and during the winter, you can experience its magic on a spectacular holiday light tour.
 This year’s event runs from December 22nd – to January 31st, 2021.